+The Citation alleges the Postal Service exposed its employees "to excessive heat when delivering mail to residential and commercial facilities."
 The Secretary proposes a penalty of \$124,709 for the alleged violation and seeks enterprise-wide implementation of specified abatement measures.
 This case is one of five pending before the Court in which the Secretary alleges the Postal Service exposed its employees to excessive heat or high heat levels as they delivered the mail.
 The National Association of Letter Carriers (NALC) and the National Rural Letter Carriers' Association (NRLCA), authorized employee representatives, elected party status in the proceedings.
 They did not present evidence, examine witnesses, or submit post-hearing briefs in this proceeding (Tr.
-12-13).
+14-15).
 The five cases were consolidated early in the proceedings for settlement purposes, but the parties were unable to resolve the issues.
-On January 26, 2018, Judge Heather Joys, the settlement judge, severed the cases for hearing, and they were reassigned to the Court, who heard the five cases sequentially in October and November of 2018.3
+On January 26, 2018, Judge Heather Joys, the settlement judge, severed the cases for hearing, and they were reassigned to the Court, who heard the five cases sequentially in October and November of 2018.
+1

 The parties agreed the Court would hold a separate hearing (referred to as the national hearing) to present expert witnesses and witnesses addressing issues common to the five cases.
-The Court held the 12-day national hearing in Washington, D.C., from February 25 to March 12, 2019.
-The testimony and exhibits in the national hearing are part of the records in the five cases, unless otherwise noted.
-The records of the individual cases were not admitted in the other actions, unless noted.4
+The Court held the 12-day national hearing in Washington, D.C., from February 25 to March 12,